sourcecred/docs/docs/guides/instance-maintenance.md

 To receive Grain, a user's account in SourceCred will need to be Activated.
 A few ways to do so:

-1. Using the checkbox on the Admin Portal (see above)
+1. Using the checkbox on the Admin Portal (see above Admin Portal workflow)
 2. Using
    [this lightweight discord bot](https://github.com/blueridger/sc-address-bot) for self-serve activation

 ### Executing Distributions

+To be continued...

+## Configuration Updates
 To be continued...